 What you need is an Automated Sales Person.

-So for instance, say you are selling optic contact lenses and a new customer, but a new user also, comes to your site.
+So, for instance, say you are selling optic contact lenses and a new customer, but a new user also comes to your site.
 How am I, as the customer, going to know which is the correct product for me?
 With a Single Page Application, you can guide the customer to the correct product(s).
-Instead of using the old normal forms where you go from web page to web page, you can all have those questions with answers and product recommendations ready in one block on the same page.
+Instead of using the old normal forms where you go from a web page to a web page, you can all have those questions with answers and product recommendations ready in one block on the same page.
 It is even possible to let the app add the products to your e-commerce shopping cart automatically!

 Single Page Application Projects